Branded AdWords Strategies Guide for Large Businesses

 If your brand name means something else e.g. an animal or scientific term, keep an eye out for this in the context of queries in your search terms report.
 Consider the case of Clear Blue Pregnancy test.
 Clear Blue could also mean the clear blue sky and it is a type of boat.
 Always be careful and watch out for these mix-ups.
 Poorly converting branded keywords could be an indication of this problem.

 8) Branch out from the search network - To continually build increased brand affinity do not limit branded campaigns to the search network.
+Branch out into the GDN and even video advertising to create increased demand and feed your branded search campaign.

 In many ways, branded campaigns are similar to remarketing because you are marketing to those who are already familiar with your company.
 To support this, increased demand creation on the GDN can be an asset.